Connect to Innovate – Frequently asked questions

 If you do not have access to high-speed Internet or are unsatisfied with your current Internet service, you may wish to contact the Internet service providers that offer services in your area to determine if or when high-speed Internet will be available to you.

 Even if Internet service providers are providing high-speed Internet service in your area, they may not provide coverage to 100 percent of households in that area.
-If you do not have access to high-speed Internet, you may wish to contact the Internet service providers that offer services in your area to determine if or when high-speed Internet will be available to you.
+If you do not have access to high-speed Internet, you may wish to contact the Internet service providers (ISP) that offer services in your area to determine if or when high-speed Internet will be available to you.
 To see which ISPs currently provide service in your area, enter your address in our National Broadband Internet Service Availability Map.

 How can I make a complaint about my Internet service provider (ISP) or Internet service?

 If you are interested in improvements to your Internet service, we suggest raising these issues with your Internet service provider first to see if they can be resolved.
 ISPs are ultimately responsible for the equipment they offer, their billing and marketing practices, their quality of service and customer relations.
-If you have issues with your ISP, you should contact their customer service lines and escalate your concerns up to the manager level (if necessary).

-Switch Internet Service Providers:
+Switch Internet service providers:

 You are free to switch Internet service providers.